AndreaMarchioni/AndreaMarchioni/README.md

 - 👋 Hi, I’m @AndreaMarchioni
-- 👀 I’m interested in Learning coding
+- 👀 I’m interested in learning to code
 - 🌱 I’m currently learning Python
 - 📫 How to reach me a.marchioni@outlook.com